cia-labs/Storage-service/docs.md

 **UPLOAD** / ```/upload```:

->Expect a Base64  encoded byte data, which needs to be uploaded in a List, the List can have n Number of Base64 encoded strings which can represent any file etc.
+- Expect a Base64  encoded byte data, which needs to be uploaded in a List, the List can have n Number of Base64 encoded strings which can represent any file etc.

->A key can also be passed which can be used to perform delete, update, get operation on uploaded content, the key is optional as the Storage service auto generates a new key for you if a key is not pasased.
+- A key can also be passed which can be used to perform delete, update, get operation on uploaded content, the key is optional as the Storage service auto generates a new key for you if a key is not pasased.

->>The API returns a successful message on upload with the key name
+- - The API returns a successful message on upload with the key name

 ---